LukasBut/Springboard-Projects/5.3.2 Mode Analytics Case Study/README.md

 URL of overview: https://community.modeanalytics.com/sql/tutorial/sql-business-analytics-training/ URL of case study: https://community.modeanalytics.com/sql/tutorial/a-drop-in-user-engagement/

-## My un-ordered list of hypotheses for why there was 'a drop in engagement'
+## My unordered list of hypotheses for 'a drop in engagement'
--Users going on holiday and not using Yammer, hence the drop in engagements.
+-Users going on holiday and not using Yammer, hence the drop in engagement.

--Start of financial year is 1st April, possibly most hiring is done in the first few months of the financial year and so lots of new sign ups in those months, but then as budgets are allocated and people are hired, hiring slows down, so less people sign up to yammer and/or stop using Yammer altogether.
+-1st of April is the start of the financial year.
+It is likely there are alot of new hires in the first few months of the financial year leading to alot of new created users leading to the gradual increase in engagement.
+However, it's possible that having tried Yammer a number of users decide to use other alternatives, leading to the drop in engagement.

 -Decrease in activation of accounts by Yammer.
-The 'organic' loss of a certain amount of users' activity is not compensated by the decreased amount of new user activity due to lack of activation of accounts.
+The 'organic' loss of a certain amount of users' activity is not compensated by the decreased amount of new user activity due to lack of activation of user accounts.

 -If there was a drop in marketing emails sent to active users then that could have possibly correlated with decreased number of engagements, or conversely perhaps there was an increase in marketing emails and the user demographic responds negatively to the marketing emails leading to the abandonment of Yammer altogether.
-While one couldn't state with absolute certainty that the decreased (or increased) frequency of marketing emails was the cause of decreased engagements, if no other cause is found it could indeed be the cause.
+While one couldn't state with absolute certainty that the decreased (or increased) frequency of marketing emails was the cause of decreased engagements (since correlation does not imply causation), it could nevertheless be the cause.

 -A broken product feature (either on the app or the website) leading to a certain section of the users not being able to use Yammer.

 -There could possibly be no 'reason'.
-There are obviously fluctuations in the amount of engagements (its not a constant curve) that are not seen necessarily as drops or increases attributable to any reason.
+There are obviously fluctuations in the amount of engagements (it's not a constant curve) that are not seen necessarily as drops or increases attributable to any reason.
 However, given that fluctuations are usually in the +-80 weekly_users range (excluding the interval April 28th-5th May) and the drop of engagement is 176 weekly users it's highly unlikely that it falls under the case of 'usual fluctuation'.

 ## Criteria
-Given that the ethos of Yammer Analysts, notably to 'maximise the return on their time', as well as the fact that product decisions are based on core engagement, retention and growth metrics it would be fair to say that the aim is to provide 'actionably insights'.
-So the criteria for prioritising which hypothesis to test first is the order in which the most possible actionable insight could be gleemed in the shortest amount of time.
-This means giveing a smaller priority to testing hypotheses which, even if found to be true, do not allow Yammer to increase core engagement, retention etc.
+Given that the ethos of Yammer Analysts ('maximise the return on their time') as well as the fact that product decisions are based on core engagement, retention and growth metrics it would be fair to say that the aim is to provide 'actionably insights'.
+So the criteria for hypothesis prioritisation is in the order in which the most actionable insight could be gleemed in the shortest amount of time.
+This means giving a smaller priority to testing hypotheses which, even if found to be true, don't allow Yammer to increase core engagement, retention etc.

-## List of prioritised hypotheses
+## List of prioritized hypotheses
-1.Marketing email frequency drop/increase
+1.Marketing email frequency drop/increase.
 2.Decrease in activation of accounts by Yammer.
 3.Businesses hiring new employees, hence new Yammer users leading to the gradual increase in engagement, but then drop is due to those users discontinuing user of Yammer.
-4.Broken product feature
+4.Broken product feature.
 5.Yammer users going on holiday.
 6.No reason.